+The Company's reportable segments are strategic business units that offer different products and services.
+They are managed separately because each business requires different operational support and management.
 The Company reports its business through three reportable segments: Domestic Coke, Brazil Coke and Logistics.
 The Domestic Coke segment includes the Jewell, Indiana Harbor, Haverhill, Granite City and Middletown cokemaking facilities.
 Each of these facilities produces coke, and all facilities except Jewell recover waste heat, which is converted to steam or electricity.